-2. Now, hold down the Home, Power, and volume Up button all together for a few seconds until Android logo appears on your screen.
+2. Now, hold down the Home, Power, and volume Up button all together for a few seconds until the phone boots in Recovery mode.

 3. Highlight the options from the volume down button with a confirmation with the Power key.